CREATING VALUE THROUGH BETTER PUBLIC POLICY

 - Joe is a regular speaker at

-conferences and in the media
+conferences and media commentator

 Director of Tulipwood Economics